 - a.
 When the selection bar is at ALARM, press the (A) key to proceed to the alarm setting screen (ALARM SET). - b.
 Press the (A) key in this screen to place a checkmark in the box at the left of the setting bar.
 Press the (A) key again to remove the checkmark.

-The alarm setting cannot be changed only by placing or removing a checkmark.
+The alarm setting cannot be changed - The alarm setting cannot be changed only by placing or removing a checkmark. - c.

-c.
 Press and hold the (A) key for at least two seconds to complete the setting and to return to the Setting Selection screen.